Bikeman868/Moq.Modules/README.md

 2. Add `using Moq.Modules;` at the top of each unit test source file.
 3. Change your unit test class to inherit from `Moq.Modules.TestBase`.
-4. In the initialization method of your unit test, where you construct the object under test, call the `SetupMock<T>()` method for each parameter to the constructor.
-If there is a mock implementation available for this interface it will use it, otherwise it will use Moq to return a mock with no behaviour set up.
+4. In the initialization method of your unit test, where you construct the object under test, call the `SetupMock<T>()` method to get a mock implementation of each interface that the object depends on.
+If there is a mock implementation available for this interface Moq.Modules will use it, otherwise it will use Moq to return a mock with no behaviour set up.
 5. Write your unit tests as you normally would

 Example unit test setup: